orsonteodoro/gcf2/README.md

 versions and not keyworded ones.
 Also, you should have the rescue CD in case of failure with broken system apps (like bash).

-In step 10, USE_LIBCXX_AS_DEFAULT=1 could be used at that time but not tested systemwide.
+In step 10, USE_LIBCXX_AS_DEFAULT=1 could be used at that time, but it has not been tested systemwide.
 It may require to disable it with disable-libcxx-as-default.conf for some packages.
 The flags have been used in other ebuilds without problems, but may result in two standard C++ libraries being used which has been observed with ldd.

 It is recommended in steps 12-16 that you test your software every 10-100 emerged packages to find runtime CFI violations instead of waiting too long.
 Long waits